 Due to severe fiscal constraints, the Board voted to permanently dissolve the HSC organization.

 The community's constant support did not go unnoticed and we thank you for your generosity.
 Without it, we could not have helped so many local folks.

-NAMI Whatcom has been gracious enough to keep the doors open for some of the former members of the HSC at the same location.
+NAMI Whatcom has been gracious enough to keep the doors open for some of the former members of the HSC.
 Thank you NAMI Whatcom!